 In Shakespeare’s Macbeth, the three witches predict that Macbeth would become the "Thane of Cawdor" before being crowned King.
 So, in a way, Cawdor Castle became Macbeth’s fictional home.

 Shakespeare-aside, Cawdor Castle has a rich history as one of the homes of Clan Campbell since the 16th century.
 Today, it remains the official residence of the Dowager Countess Cawdor.

-Best for: pretending to be royalty like in Downton Abbey
+Best for: pretending to be lords and ladies like in Downton Abbey

 As you relax in the Inveraray Castle gardens on the shores of Loch Fyne, you’ll feel like you’ve arrived on the set of Downton Abbey.
 After a romantic picnic, spend the day exploring one of Scotland’s finest stately homes and admiring the rugged Highland scenery.

 Inside, you can explore highlights such as the Armoury Hall with 1,300 pieces of weaponry, or admire the French tapestries in the State Dining Room and Tapestry Drawing Room.

 You can also learn more about the Campbells as Inveraray Castle has been the residence of the Duke of Argyll, chief of Clan Campbell, since the 16th century.

 FAQs about castles in Scotland